Porfirio Muñoz Ledo: Biography

-Muñoz Ledo was Mexican Ambassador to the United Nations (1978–1985), where he presided the UN Security Council, the Group of 77 and the negotiations of the Global Economic Agreements.
+Muñoz Ledo was Mexico's Permanent Representative to the United Nations from 1978 to 1985, where he presided over the UN Security Council, the Group of 77 and the negotiations of the Global Economic Agreements.

 In 1988 he broke with the PRI and won a seat in the Senate running as a candidate for the leftist Frente Democrático Nacional (FDN) coalition.
-The following year (May 5, 1989), Muñoz Ledo, Cuauhtémoc Cárdenas and other leading center-left and leftist politicians formally founded the Party of the Democratic Revolution (PRD).
+On 5 May 1989, Muñoz Ledo, Cuauhtémoc Cárdenas, and other leading center-left and leftist politicians formally founded the Party of the Democratic Revolution (PRD).

 Muñoz Ledo served in the Chamber of Deputies from 1997 to 1999.
-He was the first member of an opposition party to preside Congress in the post-revolutionary period as President of the Chamber of Deputies in 1997.
+He was the first member of an opposition party to preside over Congress in the post-revolutionary period as President of the Chamber of Deputies in 1997.
 He ran for the presidency in 2000 as the Authentic Party of the Mexican Revolution candidate but before the elections he gave his support to the National Action Party candidate Vicente Fox who later designated Muñoz Ledo ambassador to the European Union (2001–2004).

 In 2005 he returned to the PRD to join Andrés Manuel López Obrador in his presidential campaign.

-In 2009 until 2012, he again served in the Mexican Chamber of Deputies as a Deputy for the PT.
+In 2009 until 2012, he again served in the Chamber of Deputies as a deputy for the PT.

-On August 27, 2018, the parliamentary group of the National Regeneration Movement (MORENA) proposed him as president of the Chamber of Deputies and therefore of the Congress of the Union for the first year of the LXIV Legislature.
+On 27 August 2018, the parliamentary group of the National Regeneration Movement (MORENA) proposed him as president of the Chamber of Deputies and therefore of the Congress of the Union for the first year of the LXIV Legislature.

 In late 2020, he ran for president of the MORENA party, but came in second place.
-In January 2022, he was appointed as Mexican Ambassador to Cuba.
+In January 2022, he was appointed Ambassador to Cuba.

+Muñoz Ledo died on 9 July 2023, at the age of 89.
+The cause of his death was not immediately announced.